FOSS-Archives/webgui/README.md

 * To minimize merge conflicts, contributions should not cause undue numbers of changes; please do not reformat code, change whitespace, or make significant number of global replacements except by special arrangement among all concerned
 * I (scrottie) may hand out and revoke commit bits as I deem predudent
 * If you don't have a commit bit, don't worry, just send a pull request from your fork
-* Generally, commit bits will be taken back if you're idle, or if you commit major things to the master branch without to discussion and wind up upsetting people
+* Generally, commit bits may be taken back if you're idle (but can be returned), or if you commit major things to the master branch without to discussion and wind up upsetting people
 * The project is GPL licensed (see http://www.gnu.org/licenses/gpl.html for exact terms and conditions); use and modification of this code constitutes agreement to the terms; one of the terms is that code added to the project must also be released as GPL

 ## The Request Cycle